App version: 0.1.0

 Can You Refinance Medical School Loans?

-You can refinance medical student loans whether they’re private or federal as long as you meet a lender’s refinancing criteria.
+You can refinance medical student loans — both private and federal — as long as you meet a lender’s refinancing criteria.
 Most lenders look for good credit and a stable source of income.
-If you don’t have good credit, you may still be able to qualify by applying with a creditworthy cosigner.
+If you don’t have good credit, you may still be able to qualify by applying with a creditworthy student loan cosigner.
 It’s up to you whether you want to refinance a single loan, multiple loans, or all your student loans.
 As mentioned, refinancing federal loans means forfeiting access to federal programs and repayment plans, which you may not want to do.
 You might also choose to refinance only select private loans if some of yours already have a low interest rate.
 It often makes sense to cherry-pick which student loans you want to refinance (and which ones you don’t) to get the greatest financial benefit.

 When to Refinance Medical School Loans